Last updated on October 6, 2022 by Wandering our World

 Attacks against LGBTQ people are common in the country, and discrimination is widespread.
 In fact two separate Pew research polls carried out since 2000 in Uganda both saw 96% of respondents take a negative stance towards homosexuality.

-Terrorism in Kampala
+The Terrorism Situation In Kampala

 There remains a risk of terrorism attacks in Kampala, albeit it is not high.